My home is my workplace, but it’s also my haven so it has to be comfortable and cozy.

 And, speaking of books, check out this selection of home idea books.

-The final touch to a cosy home is the first thing your guests will see: the Welcome mat.
+The final touch to a cozy home is the first thing your guests will see: the Welcome mat.

 Make sure it’s in good condition and clean and you’ll give your visitors the welcome they deserve.

-Like most thrifty and frugal endeavours, creating a home that’s not just cosy but showcases your unique personality is more about creativity than money.
+Like most thrifty and frugal endeavors, creating a home that’s not just cozy but showcases your unique personality is more about creativity than money.
 Sure, you could throw a heap of cash at a designer and have them coordinate the whole interior for you but it still wouldn’t really reflect YOU.

-What’s your favourite thrifty way to add some cosiness to your home?
+What’s your favorite thrifty way to add some coziness to your home?